easttennesseecc-star/Q-Top-Dog-IDE/WHAT_I_CREATED_FOR_YOU.md

 ## 🎓 What I'm Asking You to Do Differently

 ### OLD APPROACH (Wrong)
-- "Q-IDE is the winner because X, Y, Z"
+- "Top Dog is the winner because X, Y, Z"
 - Marketing-driven positioning
 - No technical substance

 ### NEW APPROACH (Right)
-- "Here's where Q-IDE lags vs VS Code"
+- "Here's where Top Dog lags vs VS Code"
 - "Here's exactly how to fix each gap"
 - "Here's the detailed task list to implement"
 - "Here's the timeline to ship"